-&lt;sup>49 CIR, S.A.B.
+66 CIR, S.A.B.
 Project, Services at Borders: a practical cooperation, Final report, 2008, p.
 21.

-&lt;sup>50 For more detail on Praesidium Project see here
+67 For more detail on Presidium Project see here.

-&lt;sup>51 Circular Letter n.
+68 Circular Letter n.
 1305 by the Ministry of Interior, April 2011.

-&lt;sup>52 UN Special Rapporteur on the human rights of migrants, Report drafted following his third country visit in Italy during his regional study on the human rights of migrants at the borders of the European Union, 8 October2012 See also Medici per i Diritti umani, Arcipelago CIE: indagine sui centri di identificazione ed espulsione italiani (Archipelgo CIE: survey of Italians identification and expusion centres), May 2013, at p.
+69 UN Special Rapporteur on the human rights of migrants, Report drafted following his third country visit in Italy during his regional study on the human rights of migrants at the borders of the European Union, 8 October2012

+See also_Medici per i Diritti umani, Arcipelago CIE: indagine sui centri di identificazione ed espulsione italiani (Archipelgo CIE: survey of Italians identification and expusion centres), May 2013, at p.
 28.

-interview.
-In addition, in case the asylum seekers make a subsequent application before the determining authorities have taken the decision on their initial asylum request, the new elements of the request are examined in the framework of the previous request leading to a unique decision issued by the Territorial Commissions.
+The first is related to the possibility of the asylum seeker to present new elements before the Territorial Commission takes the final decision.
+According to the legislation, the applicant has the right to submit new elements and documents to the competent Territorial Commission (TC) in any phase of the asylum procedure, even after their personal interview.70 In addition in case the asylum seekers make a subsequent application before the determining authorities have taken the decision on their initial asylum request, the new elements of the request are examined in the framework of the previous request leading to a unique decision issued by the Territorial Commissions.
 In the decision the competent authorities specify if the applicant made more than one asylum request indicating the statements and documents attached to each request.
-Subsequent applications have to be lodged before the Questura (Immigration Office of the Police) which starts a new formal registration that will be forwarded to the competent Territorial Commission.

-Under the law, the Territorial Commission shall declare inadmissible an asylum request that has been submitted for the second time after a decision has been taken by the determining authorities without presenting new elements concerning the personal condition of the asylum seeker or the situation in their country of origin.
-In case of a subsequent application, the TC makes a preliminary assessment in order to evaluate whether new elements have been added to the asylum request, and takes a decision without proceeding to an examination on the merit of the asylum application and without conducting a personal interview.55
+The second situation is related to a new application filed after the notification of the decision by the determining authorities.
+Under the law, the Territorial Commission shall declare inadmissible an asylum request that has been submitted for the second time after a decision has been taken by the determining authorities without presenting new elements concerning the personal condition of the asylum seeker or the situation in their country of origin.71 In case of a subsequent application, the TC makes a preliminary assessment in order to evaluate whether new elements have been added to the asylum request, and takes a decision without proceeding to an examination on the merit of the asylum application and without conducting a personal interview.72 No time limits are foreseen by law.
+The law also does not specify what can be considered as "new elements".

-In practice the Territorial Commissions tend to carry out a personal interview even when the new elements provided by asylum seekers on their personal story that are in contradiction with their previous declarations, taking in due consideration the negative consequences for the person concerned in case of an inadmissibility decision.
+In practice the Territorial Commissions tend to carry out a personal interview even when the new elements provided by asylum seekers on their personal story are in contradiction with their previous declarations, taking in due consideration the negative consequences for the person concerned in case of an inadmissibility decision.